malgebary/Azure-Route-Server-MicroHack/README.md

 👉 **Learned Routes:**

-:exclamation: Output will show learned routes for the two gateway instances of the ***HUB-VNG*** gateway, however, as we built only one tunnel with ***On-Prem1-VNG***, output below is filtered for the one instance used to build this tunnel, which is local address 10.1.5.4 of the ***HUB-VNG*** (Remember this local address BGP ip "might" be different in your lab).
+:exclamation: Output will show learned routes for the two gateway instances of the ***HUB-VNG*** gateway, however, as only one tunnel has been built with ***On-Prem1-VNG***, output below is filtered for the one instance used to build this tunnel, which is local address 10.1.5.4 of the ***HUB-VNG*** (Remember this local address BGP ip "might" be different in your lab).

 - It can be seen that the ***HUB-VNG*** is learning the source prefix (10.0.0.0/16) through this AS Path: 65001 (***On-Prem-VNG***), 65002 (***CSR***), and 65515 (***Route Server***).
 It also learned the destination prefix (10.2.0.0/16) directly from ASN 65003 (***On-Prem1-VNG***).